Nursing

 1

-NURS 210 : LVN to BS Nursing Bridge
+NURS 210 : LVN to Bachelor of Science in Nursing Bridge

-Introduces the LVN to core concepts of the SWAU Nursing Program.
+Introduces the LVN to core concepts of the SWAU Bachelor of Science in Nursing Program.
 Builds on knowledge and clinical experience of the LVN, providing essential learning in more advanced nursing concepts and patient care applied to the role of a bachelor’s-prepared nurse.
 Case study with care map design provides application of learning.
 1 Theory

 credits